eshannaik/Titanic/README.md

 #### The dataset for this project can be got from https://www.kaggle.com/heptapod/titanic.

 ________________________________________________________________________________________________________________
-#### The main objective of this project is to predict if an sms is a spam or not.
+#### The main objective of this project is to predict if a person will survive during the titanic incident.
 #### The different models that have been used to try to predict this are -
     ANN
     SVM
     Logistic Regressing using GridSearchCV
+    Random Forest

 #### The different libraries that have been used are :
     Pandas